Bushra-B/Learning-Journal/README.md

 # Welcome to my learning journal.
 ----------------------------------
 **Hi!
-I am Bushra.
+I am Bushra.\
-I like to keep learning new stuff and challenging myself so I keep this learning journal where I explain why continouse learning and *growth mindset* is important and to remind myself to stay in that mindset.
+I'm someone who enjoys learning new stuff and challenging myself so I keep this learning journal where I explain why continuous learning and *growth mindset* is important and to remind myself to stay in that mindset, and it's also a place for me to keep my notes of the things that I'm learning./
+Currently, I'm learning software development and I'll post my notes in this journal.\
 Hope you enjoy it!**

 ## Table of contents: